mmu-webdesign/l5-awdd-block-template/5_QA_and_the_guide/quality_audit.md

 # Quality Audit

-Including.
+Including...

-## HTMl Validation
+## HTML Validation

 Quality and efficiency of your code.
 If you have implemented code that does not validate you need to explain why.

 ## CSS Validation

 Quality and efficiency.

 ## Speed test (inc. optimisation of code and media)

 Download speeds.
-Are there any *blockers*.
+Are there any _blockers_.
 Are images optimised?

 ## Readability testing